 Someday, you may want your home robot to carry a load of dirty clothes downstairs and deposit them in the washing machine in the far-left corner of the basement.
 The robot will need to combine your instructions with its visual observations to determine the steps it should take to complete this task.

-To overcome these challenges, researchers from MIT and the MIT-IBM Watson AI Lab devised a navigation method that converts visual representations into pieces of language, which are then fed into one that achieves all parts of the multistep navigation task.
+To overcome these challenges, researchers from MIT and the MIT-IBM Watson AI Lab devised a navigation method that converts visual representations into pieces of language, which are then fed into one large language model that achieves all parts of the multistep navigation task.

 Rather than encoding visual features from images of a robot's surroundings as visual representations, which is computationally intensive, their method creates text captions that describe the robot's point-of-view.
 A large language model uses the captions to predict the actions a robot should take to fulfill a user's language-based instructions.